 Bottom-Line Performance and The Mosaic Company partnered to win Gold in Best Advance in Compliance Training in the 2016 Brandon Hall Excellence in Learning Awards.
 The winning project, “Phosphate Foundations,” is a new hire training and annual refresher training program that is helping Mosaic improve safety outcomes and employee engagement.
 Mosaic creatively worked within constraints to connect compliance training with business needs while creating an engaging learning environment.
 The project was the only Gold winner in the Compliance Training category, and we will be showcasing it in an upcoming webinar!

 Make Regulatory Training Matter

-On Tuesday, October 25th at 1 pm ET / 10 am PT, we will give a webinar called Comply, Engage, Amaze: How to Make Regulatory Training Matter.
-Jennifer Bertram, our director of instructional design, will present with Linda Anhalt, EHS Training Manager at Mosaic.
-In this session, we’ll cover:
+We gave a webinar called Comply, Engage, Amaze: How to Make Regulatory Training Matter.
+In it, Jennifer Bertram—our director of instructional design—presented with Linda Anhalt, the EHS Training Manager at Mosaic.
+In this session, we covered:

 - The best ways to use regulatory constraints creatively and incorporate engaging learning techniques into your training.

 - Issues The Mosaic Company faced before they redesigned their training program.